ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 {% note info %}

-The topic cannot be created in the root of the database, you need to specify at least one directory in the name of the topic.
-When trying to create a topic in the root of the database, the provider will give an error.
+The topic cannot be created in the root of the database; you need to specify at least one directory in the name of the topic.
+When trying to create a topic in the root of the database, the provider will return an error.

 {% endnote %}